How to keep your pool

 been better off having water trucked in, if there was no

-other option.
-However, draining the pool could cause the
+draining the pool could cause the liner to shrink and that

-liner to shrink and that would not be good.
-So let's try and
+would not be good.
+So let's try and fix what you have.
+As

-fix what you have.
-As you recirculate the water through the
+you recirculate the water through the MetalTrap

-which removes most the sediments and sulfur, as well as
+which removes the sediments, as well as

 dissolved heavy metals.
 It features replaceable cartridge